Learn how to take night adventure photos

 The moon gives a lot of light as well.
 So if you are going to shoot during the full moon, I suggest don’t think about the Milky Way and think about other ideas.
 The ideal time for shooting the Milky Way, speaking of the moon, is during the new moon and the 4 days before and after it.

 There are a lot of other nuances about the Milky Way at different places and different time of a year.
-Here you can find a lot of useful info about it.
 I will not describe it here, as this article is not just about shooting the Milky Way but about shooting night adventure photos.

 The last thing that helps sometimes is googling for night photos from the place where you are going to head.
 It will give you some sense of the scene and what you can expect there.
 But be careful.
 A lot of photographers do composite night photos, that means they shoot several different images at the different time, and even at various places and combine them into one picture later in Photoshop.
 So if your goal is taking night photos as one shot, try to understand how some images were taken – as a single shot or as a composite one.
 Here I explain just “one-shot” technique because I don’t do any composite pictures.